jrollin/ansible-lab/1_essentials/README.md

 ansible all -i '192.168.33.10,' -m ping -u vagrant  --private-key=./.vagrant/machines/default/virtualbox/private_key
 ```
 > Nb: this method is not the "ansible way", you should use an inventory file
+> Nb: note the "," required with inline inventory

 Define inventory file 'hosts' and add this line